AmyLee91/IAPTestingDemo/IAPHelper/README.md

 ### Receipt validation
 The App Store issues an encrypted receipt when in-app purchases are made or restored (when an app's first installed, no receipt is present).
 This receipt contains a complete list of all in-app purchases made in the app.
-There are three approaches available to validation the receipt:
+There are three approaches available to validating the receipt:

 * Server-side receipt validation
 * On-device receipt validation